Sequential Fair Resource Allocation under a Markov Decision Process Framework: Abstract

 \section{Abstract}

-We study the sequential decision-making problem of allocating a limited resource to agents that reveal their stochastic demands on arrival over a finite horizon.
+We study the sequential decision-making problem of allocating a divisible resource to agents that reveal their stochastic demands on arrival over a finite horizon.
 Our goal is to design fair allocation algorithms that exhaust the available resource budget.
 This is challenging in sequential settings where information on future demands is not available at the time of decision-making.
 We formulate the problem as a discrete time Markov decision process (MDP).
-We propose a new algorithm, SAFFE, that makes fair allocations with respect to the entire demands revealed over the horizon by accounting for expected future demands at each arrival time.
-The algorithm introduces regularization which enables the prioritization of current revealed demands over future potential demands depending on the uncertainty in agents' future demands.
-Using the MDP formulation, we show that SAFFE optimizes allocations based on an upper bound on the Nash Social Welfare fairness objective, and we bound its gap to optimality with the use of concentration bounds on total future demands.
-Using synthetic and real data, we compare the performance of SAFFE against existing approaches and a reinforcement learning policy trained on the MDP.
-We show that SAFFE leads to more fair and efficient allocations and achieves close-to-optimal performance in settings with dense arrivals.
+We propose a new algorithm, SAFFE, that makes fair allocations with respect to all demands revealed over the horizon by accounting for expected future demands at each arrival time.
+Using the MDP formulation, we show that the allocation made by SAFFE optimizes an upper bound of the Nash Social Welfare fairness objective.
+We further introduce SAFFE-D, which improves SAFFE by more carefully balancing the trade-off between the current revealed demands and the future potential demands based on the uncertainty in agents' future demands.
+We bound its gap to optimality using concentration bounds on total future demands.
+On synthetic and real data, we compare SAFFE-D against a set of baseline approaches, and show that it leads to more fair and efficient allocations and achieves close-to-optimal performance.

+\paragraph{Disclaimer} This paper was prepared for informational purposes in part by the Artificial Intelligence Research group of JPMorgan Chase \& Co\. and its affiliates (``JP Morgan''), and is not a product of the Research Department of JP Morgan.
+JP Morgan makes no representation and warranty whatsoever and disclaims all liability, for the completeness, accuracy or reliability of the information contained herein.
+This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.